-Most homeowners or tenants never give a second thought to cleaning their shower head until it starts underperforming.
+Most homeowners or tenants never give a second thought to cleaning their shower head until it starts underperforming or water stops coming out of the shower head altogether.
 Shower heads can accumulate harmful bacteria and mold that make you ill.

 They also collect mineral deposits from the water flowing through the jets, creating blockages that limit jet performance and the shower experience.
 Cleaning your shower head keeps it sanitary and performing at peak condition.

 How Often Do I Need to Clean My Shower Head?

 We recommend cleaning your shower head every other month.
 If you live in an area with hard water, clean it every six weeks to remove the mineral deposits.

 How Do I Clean My Shower Head Without Removing it From the Wall Fitting?